longevityframework/longevity/manual/repo/stream.md

 The `retrieveByQuery` method we just looked at returns a `Future[Seq[PState[P]]]`, which may be convenient in some situations, but will certainly not do in a reactive setting, or when your query result is too large to store in memory all at once.
-For most purposes, it is probably better to use `streamByQuery` instead.
+In many cases, it would probably be better to use `streamByQuery` instead.
 This method returns an `akka.stream.scaladsl.Source`:

 ```scala